 If the benefits of customer loyalty are ever fuzzy, skeptics only need to sit down and have a talk with the brass at Southwest Airlines and Harrah’s Entertainment.

-In the case of Southwest Airlines, the up-start airline has always realized what impacts customer loyalty and has been held up as a model of study for executives and business schools across the land.
-Its ability to turn an industry on its head – going from cut-rate carrier to the third largest airline in the world in passenger numbers – has inspired several books and media attention since its first flights in 1971 from a dusty Love Field in Dallas.
+In the case of Southwest Airlines, the airline has always realized what impacts customer loyalty and has been held up as a model of study for executives and business schools across the land.
+Its ability to turn an industry on its head – going from cut-rate carrier to the third largest airline in the world in passenger numbers – has inspired several books and media attention since its first flights in 1971 from a dusty Love Field in Dallas, Texas.

 Related Customer Surveys